Gooozeee/SwiftRehabBackEndMediatr/README.md

    check with kubectl get pods

 ----- Removing pods -------
-delete them with kubectl delete deployments --all kubectl delete services --all
+Delete them with kubectl delete deployments --all kubectl delete services --all

 -------- Installing rabbitmq on kubernetes ----------